Bones1335/convert_and_merge/README.md

 - When prompted, input the desired directory you would like to merge into a single file.

 - File is saved to the working directory.

+## TODO:
+    - Add file conversion so images become pdfs
+    - Move merged files to a 'to_be_deleted' directory leaving behind only `the merged pdf file